-- Category D is reserved for initial approval of guaranties to Financial Intermediaries, which will make investments in or provide financing to projects or enterprises ("Subprojects," See Glossary) engaged in activities within Categories A, B or C. Subprojects, originated by the Financial Intermediaries screened as Category D, are subsequently screened and subjected to the full scope of OPIC's environmental and social assessment process including public disclosure and consultation, Greenhouse Gas emission accounting, and conditions and monitoring requirements as warranted by the nature and scope of the Subproject and its environmental and social risks and impacts.
-For additional information regarding OPIC- supported Financial Intermediaries see Paragraphs 3.29 to 3.34. - Special Consideration projects are considered to have heightened potential for adverse project-related social risks associated with the involvement of or impact on Project Affected People including Workers.
-Projects may be classified as Special Consideration based on an assessment of the severity of possible social risks, and their relevance to a project.
-Key risk factors that are taken into consideration may include: - Industry or sector: labor-intensive industries or sectors that are statistically more likely to infringe upon Labor Rights. - Regional vulnerabilities: projects in countries (i) with a documented history of Labor Rights issues, (ii) having recently experienced conflict associated with Project Affected People, or (iii) with weak or compromised regulatory systems. - Presence of vulnerable groups: (i) utilization or reliance to a large degree on large pools of sub-contracted, unskilled, temporary, and/or migrant Workers, including within the supply chain; (ii) project risks or impacts that fall disproportionately on Project Affected People who, because of their particular circumstances, may be disadvantaged or vulnerable, or (iii) sectors in which there is a high risk for the use of forced labor or child labor. - Significant adverse impacts: (i) projects anticipated to have adverse impacts on a significant numbers of Workers, or (ii) projects that by their nature or footprint could cause or be anticipated to cause (or be complicit in) significant adverse Human Rights impacts. - 2.7 In categorizing projects, OPIC considers direct, indirect, induced, supply-chain related, regional, trans-boundary and cumulative environmental and social impacts.
-OPIC assesses risks at key stages in the project life cycle including pre-construction, construction, operations, decommissioning and closure. - 2.8 In categorizing investments in existing projects, including privatizations, OPIC assesses environmental and social impacts and risks associated with (1) current operations and (2) any risks and impacts from planned expansions or modifications.
+- Category D is reserved for initial approval of guaranties to Financial Intermediaries, which will make investments in or provide financing to projects or enterprises ("Subprojects," "-(See Glossary))) engaged in activities within Categories A, B or C. Subprojects, originated by theOPIC established Category D for OPIC commitments to Financial Intermediaries in order to put Financial Intermediaries on notice that OPIC's support of the Financial Intermediary's activities is conditional and that Subprojects will be screened as Category D, are subsequently screened and subjected and subject to the full scope of OPIC's environmental and social assessment process including, but not limited to, public disclosure and consultation, Greenhouse Gas emission accounting, and conditions and monitoring requirements as warranted by the nature and scope of the Subproject.
+OPIC screens, reviews and itsprovides prior written consent to all Subprojects on the basis of potential environmental and social risks and impacts.
+For additional information regarding OPIC- supported Financial Intermediaries, see Paragraphs 3.2930 to 3.34. - Special Consideration projects are considered higher risk to have Workers because of the heightened potential for project-related social risks related to the involvement of or impact on Project Affected People including Workers.violate Labor Rights.
+Projects may be classified as Special Consideration based on an assessment of the likelihood and/or, severity and degree of possible social risks Labor Rights violations, and their relevance to a project.
+Key risk factors that are taken into consideration may include: - Industry or sector: but are not limited to: (1) labor-intensive industries or sectors that are statistically more likely to infringe upon Labor Rights. - Regional vulnerabilities: projects, such as in construction, agriculture and textiles; or

+(2) industries or sectors in countries (i) with a documented clear history of Labor Rights issues, (ii) having recently experienced conflict associated with Project Affected People, or (iii) with weak or compromised regulatory systems. - Presence-(e.g., use of vulnerable groups: (ichild or forced labor, or discrimination against migrant Workers and Workers who exercise trade union rights); or (3) utilization or reliance to a large degree on large pools of sub-contracted, unskilled, temporary, and/or migrant Workers, including within the supply chain; (ii) project risks; or (4) adverse-impacts that fall disproportionately on Project Affected People who, becausesignificant numbers of their particular circumstances, may be disadvantaged Workers, such as when Retrenchment (See Glossary) is anticipated; or vulnerable, or (iii) sectors(5) supply chain sector considerations in which there is athe supply of raw materials and primary goods constitutes a particularly high risk for the use of both-forced labor or and harmful child labor, such as in certain types of agriculture. - Significant adverse impacts: (i) projects anticipated to have adverse impacts on a significant numbers of Workers, or (ii) projects that by their nature or footprint could cause or be anticipated to cause (or be complicit in) significant adverse Human Rights impacts.

+2.7 In categorizing projects, OPIC considers direct, indirect, induced, supply-chain related, regional, trans-boundary and cumulative environmental and social impacts.
+OPIC assesses risksRisks are assessed at key stages in the project life cycle including pre-construction, construction, operations, decommissioning and closure.

+2.8 In categorizing investments in existing projects, including privatizations, OPIC assesses environmental and social impacts and risks associated with (1) current operations and (2) any risks and impacts from planned expansions or modifications.